prasanna-sasne/receipt-processor/README.md

 # Project Title

 ## Project Description

-Project Description

 This project processes receipts, calculates points based on specific rules, and stores them in memory.
 It provides an API to process receipts and retrieve points for each receipt.

 ## Prerequisites

-Docker['https://www.docker.com'] (to run the app in a container)
+[Docker](https://www.docker.com) (to run the app in a container)

 ## Steps to Run the Application

 ### 1. Copy the Docker Image (Optional)
-Pull docker image from this URL to local machine docker pull ghcr.io/prasanna-sasne/receipt-processor:latest
+Pull docker image from this URL to local machine `docker pull ghcr.io/prasanna-sasne/receipt-processor:latest`

 ### 2. Build the Docker Image
 If you have the source code locally and need to build the Docker image, follow these steps:
 a.
 Navigate to the project directory where the Dockerfile is located.
 b.
-Run the following command to build the Docker image: docker build -t receipt-processor .
+Run the following command to build the Docker image:
+`docker build -t receipt-processor .`

 ### 3. Run the Docker Container
 To run the application in normal mode:

-a. docker run -p 3000:3000 receipt-processor
+a. `docker run -p 3000:3000 receipt-processor`

 To run the application in debug mode (optional):
-a. docker run -p 3000:3000 -e DEBUG=true receipt-processor
+a. `docker run -p 3000:3000 -e DEBUG=true receipt-processor`

-This will expose the application on http://localhost:3000.
+This will expose the application on `http://localhost:3000`.

 ### 4. Testing the API
 You can test the API endpoints using curl or Postman.
 Example - Process Receipt

 curl -X POST http://localhost:3000/api/receipts/process \